Conall Cra Bhuidhe: Analysis

 The tale has been classified in the Aarne–Thompson–Uther Index system as ATU 953 "The Robber and His Sons".

 The tale type is likely to have a literary origin.

 Professional researcher and storyteller Csenge Virág Zalka lists the tale type as folklore material that depicts loving fathers.

 Discussing the tale type as a whole, Herbert Halpert and J. D. A. Widdowson compared the use of the frame story to classical literary productions like The Canterbury Tales or the Heptaméron.

 Variants

-A medieval literary version, “The Sons of the Bandit,” appears in Dolopathos by John of Alta Silva.
+A medieval literary version, "The Sons of the Bandit", appears in Dolopathos by John of Alta Silva.

-The Brothers Grimm removed a variant, "The Robber and His Sons," from the final edition of Children’s and Household Tales because it too closely resembled the Greek myth of Polyphemus.
+The Brothers Grimm removed a variant called "The Robber and His Sons", from the final edition of Children’s and Household Tales because it too closely resembled the Greek myth of how Odysseus blinded Polyphemus the Cyclops.

 Joseph Jacobs included it in Celtic Fairy Tales, softening one episode and noting it occurred as The Black Thief and Knight of the Glen in Ireland.

 MacEdward Leach located a Celtic version from Cape Breton, which he first obtained from Ronald Smith.

 A Canadian variant, "Red Conall of the Tricks," appears in The Blue Mountains and Other Gaelic Stories from Cape Breton by John Shaw.